What is RSI: How To Trade Bitcoin With The RSI Indicator

 - RSI Calculations: RSI Value >70% = Overbought, RSI Value <30% = Oversold

-The RSI is an indicator that measures the momentum and rate of speed at which the price of an asset is moving at.
-The core of this indicator is based on the average upward price change vs the average downward price change for a given period of time.
+The core of this indicator is based on the average upward price change vs. the average downward price change for a given period of time.

 ‘RS’, or Relative Strength, is the Average of ‘N’ closes upward divided by the average of ‘N’ closes down.
 This value is then indexed to 100 by using the following formula.

 The RSI formula used in the Phemex RSI indicator

 This leaves us with a value that fluctuates between 0-100.
 For this reason, this indicator is known as an “oscillator.”

 The standard period setting for this calculation is over a 14 day period based on the periodicity you select.
 A daily chart will look back over the last 14 days, and a weekly chart will look back over the previous 14 weeks, and so forth.

 RSI values are marked in numbers.
 The readouts give us insights, and an asset are either “overbought” or “oversold”.
 RSI values of over 70 are considered overbought territory, and values below 30 are said to be oversold.

 If an asset is overbought (>70), this means it’s appreciating and could break down to the downside.
 If an asset is oversold (30<), it means it’s depreciating and could reverse to the upside.